by Kal Otis

 Brainstorm: Start by making a list of goals.
 What do you want to achieve?
 Why change what you are doing now?
 How can you use this event to teach parents to be actively involved in their child’s life for the next eighteen years?
 How can you inspire and empower them to be Godly parents?
 How can you help them set spiritual goals for themselves and their children for the next eighteen years?
 How can you help parents achieve those goals?
 How will you inform parents (and continue to remind them) of what the children, student and family ministry’s mission, goals and objectives are as it relates to the spiritual upbringing of their children?
 Do the parents understand that the church wants to partner and support them and what that means?

 Integrate, Align and Change: From the above list of questions, you may have concluded that it is vital that all levels of staff be involved in this process.
 An integrated approach ensures that the staff aligns what they have to offer for the sake of children, teens and parents to achieve the same end result.
-Recently, I conducted a workshop on this topic and that alignment is where most church staffs get stuck.
+Recently, I conducted a workshop on this topic and that alignment is where most church staff get stuck.
 This requires everyone to evaluate, dump and most of the time, change what they have been doing for years to be aligned!
 But it is a vital step.
-Parenting is an exhausting and overwhelming calling and the routine of life robs all of us of what our focus needs to be.
+Parenting is an exhausting and overwhelming calling, and life’s routine robs all of us of what our focus needs to be.
 Our ultimate goal is to ensure that both parents and their children had the opportunity to have a personal relationship with their Savior Jesus Christ and learn how to grow and maintain that relationship.
 This meant we needed to find a platform to encourage parents to make daily decisions pointing them and their children to Jesus.
 It was also evident that parents would need a network to keep them accountable, focused and encouraged.

 As you might have already deduced, we needed to impart a lot of information to the parents.
 The best solution was to create a few classes that the parents would attend before the actual Family and Baby Dedication Celebration.